jedwood/nodejs-hosting-providers/README.md

 #### Configuring variables
 Variables via the CLI or a `dotcloud.yml` file.

-Port needs to be set to 8080.
+The listening port needs to be set to 8080.

 #### Deploying
 dotClouds CLI is written in Python and uses rsync to minimize the amount of data you need to upload on each deploy.
 In order to deploy, you need both a `supervisord.conf` and `dotcloud.yml` files, which is a minor nuisance.